Zolpidem (Into the mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis (severe muscle weakness), lung disease, or breathing problems including sleep apnea.
-Tell your doctor if you have ever abused alcohol or other drugs, or if you have a history of depression or mental illness.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis, lung disease, or breathing problems, including sleep apnea.
+Tell your doctor if you have ever been addicted to alcohol or other drugs (including street drugs), or if you have a history of depression or mental illness.

 Possible Side Effects While Using This Medicine: